 Check out our list below, and if you have even more exciting things to do in Bangkok, let us know in the comments section below.

-Or any type of massage for that matter -- neck massage, foot massage, oil massage, and yes, even fish massage -- they are all readily available on almost every street corner in Bangkok.
-Price and quality vary, so ask around -- your hotel will be a great resource.
+Or any type of massage for that matter — neck massage, foot massage, oil massage, and yes, even fish massage — they are all readily available on almost every street corner in Bangkok.
+Price and quality vary, so ask around — your hotel will be a great resource.
 If you’re so inclined, you might want to also check out a Ping Pong Show while you’re in Thailand.